 #5 – Adduction

 Your leg is in line with your hips.
-You will bring your leg in.
-We are looking at 20 to 30 degrees of adduction.
+Bring your leg in.
+Look for 20 to 30 degrees of adduction.

 Give this quick 90-second hip pain assessment a go!